Each Time You Break My Heart: Release

+Critical reception

+A writer for Billboard magazine listed the dance mix of the song as one of the "New and Noteworthy" singles released, believing that the combination of the writer and the producer duo, along with Kamen's looks would make the track popular.
+The reviewer added that the song was musically "light synth-pop" and Kamen's vocals were reminiscent of the Bee Gees.
+Roger Morton of Record Mirror described the single as being "vapid, exploitative, and a chart certainty", while noting Kamen's "respectable, if somewhat thin, George Michael-style vocal, set against a popping glossy disco backing".

+Chart performance

 In the United Kingdom, "Each Time You Break My Heart" debuted at number 54 on the UK Singles Chart.
 After four weeks, the song reached a peak of number five on the chart, staying within the top 100 for a total of 13 weeks.
 It received a Silver certification from the British Phonographic Industry (BPI) for shipment of 250,000 copies of the single.
 In France, "Each Time You Break My Heart" attained a peak position of number eight on the French Singles Chart, and was present for a total of 19 weeks.
 The Syndicat National de l'Édition Phonographique (SNEP) certified it Silver for shipping 250,000 copies of the single.
 Across Europe the song also attained the top ten positions in the record charts of Germany, Ireland, Netherlands, Sweden and Switzerland.
-On the combined pan-European Hot 100 Singles chart, it peaked at number 11.
+On the combined pan-European Hot 100 Singles chart, it entered the chart at number 78 on 22 November 1986, peaked at number 10 in its 15th week, and had a 34-week chart run divided into two segments with a six-week hiatus due to its release in May 1987 in France.
 In the United States, the song failed to chart on the Billboard Hot 100, but a club remix by Shep Pettibone achieved a peak of number five on the Dance Club Songs chart.